shree22csb20/Task-Ace/README.md

 Commit git commit -m "your message"
 Push git push origin main
 ✅ After doing these three steps, your updated README will definitely show up on GitHub.

+What you should do:
+Stage all changes (both M and U files):

+bash
+Copy
+Edit
+git add .
+(the . means "add all changes in this folder.")

+Commit them:

+bash
+Copy
+Edit
+git commit -m "Add new files and update existing ones" Push to GitHub:

+bash
+Copy
+Edit
+git push origin main
+✅ After this:

+The U and M symbols will disappear.

+Git will consider your working directory clean.

+All updates will be visible on GitHub.

+Important:
+If there are files you don't want to push (like temporary files), you should add them to .gitignore before doing git add ..

+Otherwise, Git will push everything that's staged.